Meg's Escapades

 Can I freeze the casserole?

-Yes!
-After baking, let it cool completely, then wrap it tightly in plastic wrap and foil.
+Yes.
+After baking, let it cool completely, then wrap tightly in plastic wrap and foil.
 Freeze for up to 2 months.
-To reheat, thaw overnight in the fridge and warm in the oven at 325°F until heated through.
+To reheat, thaw overnight in the fridge and warm in the oven at 325°F until heated through

 How do I reheat leftovers?